pbieberstein/SCEVT/README.md

 source path/to/Project/directory/scevt-env/bin/activate
 ```

-Now you're ready to run scaal and scaphy
+Now open up a new terminal window to update the PATHs and now you're ready to run scaal and scaphy

-Then you can run the tool via
+Then you can run the tools via
 ```bash
 cd path/to/Project/directory/SCEVT
 cd Scripts